panuhorsmalahti/pml/README.md

 We recommend that HTML files that require or define _do_ _not_ directly import PML, but rather let the main page import PML, usually as the very first import.
-This is so that an application that really requires RequireJS to load modules (this can be true when loading pure JS modules with no corresponding `<script>` tags), can setup RequireJS instead of PML.
 Since PML is fully AMD compliant, all modules defined in HTML imports will work just fine.

 ### Define a Module